nkaul/cldemo/README.md

 ## Usage

-The Cumulus Workbench consists of a single pre-provisioned Ubuntu workbench/jump VM and multiple switches running Cumulus Linux.
+The Cumulus Workbench consists of a single pre-provisioned Ubuntu (currently 12.04) workbench/jump VM and multiple switches running Cumulus Linux.

 From the workbench packages can be installed via APT: